-The Immigration Reform and Control Act (IRCA) took effect in 1986 to prevent the employment of illegal aliens in the United States.
-IRCA requires employers to hire and retain only individuals authorized to work in the United States, and imposes strict penalties on those that knowingly employ illegal aliens.
-To enforce these guidelines, IRCA requires employers to verify a potential employee’s eligibility to work in the United States by completing the Employment Eligibility Verification Form (Form I-9).
+To enforce these new guidelines, the federal government requires employers to verify a potential employee’s eligibility to work in the United States by completing the Employment and Eligibility Verification Form (Form I-9).
 By completing Form I-9, the employer is certifying that it has viewed documents proving that the potential employee is authorized to live and work in the United States.

-Form I-9 has three sections—the first is completed by the employee, the second is completed by the employer and the third is completed only when rehire, re-verification or name changes apply.
+Form I-9 has three sections— the first section is completed by the employee, the second is completed by the employer or an authorized representative on behalf of the employer, and the third is completed only when rehire, re-verification, or a name change of the employee.

-- Permanent Resident Card or Alien Registration Receipt Card, Form I-551
+- Permanent Resident Card or Alien Registration Card, Form I-551

 - Unexpired foreign passport with a temporary I-551 stamp